aspose-gis/Aspose.GIS-API-Reference/english/net/aspose.gis.rendering/map/add/_index.md

 ---
-title: Add
+title: Map.Add
 second_title: Aspose.GIS for .NET API Reference
-description:
+description: Map method.
+Creates a VectorMapLayer with default symbolizer and adds it to the map.
+Layers are rendered in addition order.
 type: docs
 weight: 110
 url: /net/aspose.gis.rendering/map/add/
 ---
-## Map.Add method (1 of 8)
+## Add(VectorLayer, bool) {#add_7}

-Creates a [`VectorMapLayer`](../../vectormaplayer) with default symbolizer and adds it to the map.
+Creates a [`VectorMapLayer`](../../vectormaplayer/) with default symbolizer and adds it to the map.
 Layers are rendered in addition order.

 ```csharp
 public void Add(VectorLayer layer, bool keepOpen = false)